daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-10-27-Moorea-2023-Symbiotic-Nutritional-Exchange-Project-Daily-Entries.md

 ![](https://github.com/AHuffmyer/ASH_Putnam_Lab_Notebook/blob/master/images/NotebookImages/Moorea2023/pic1.png?raw=true)

+We did not observe setting or spawning tonight.

 ## Collecting adults and recruits for PI curves

 Pierrick and Ariana collected adult and recruit samples for the Symbiotic Exchange project.
 We decided to sample *Acropora, Pocillopora, and Porites* corals from the Ava'iti site.
 The original experimental design only included *Acropora* and *Pocillopora*.
 We have the capacity to add in *Porites* and it is a relevant species for this study.
 We will adjust the experimental design as we go through the study to account for another species within the same number of total samples.